 - (a) Which version is easier to understand?
-Why? - (b) Explain why Fibr is so much slower than Fibi. - 2.12 Write a recursive function to solve a generalization of the Towers of Hanoi problem where each ring may begin on any pole so long as no ring sits on top of a smaller ring. - 2.13 Consider the following function:
+Why? - (b) Explain why Fibr is so much slower than Fibi. - 2.12 Write a recursive function to solve a generalization of the Towers of Hanoi problem where each ring may begin on any pole so long as no ring sits on top of a smaller ring. - 2.13 Revise the recursive implementation for Towers of Hanoi from Section 2.5 to return the list of moves needed to solve the problem. - 2.14 Consider the following function: